hilariog/2024-mini/assignment/Report.md

 Excersize 3:
 	1. Edit the exercise_game.py code to compute average, minimum, maximum response time for 10 flashes total.
 	2. Have the Pi Pico automatically upload the response time data (say via HTTP POST to a REST server to a cloud server of your choice (e.g. Firebase, Heroku, etc.)
 We added Key - value pairs to the dictionary and changed N to 10, so the game lasts 10 flashes at random time intervals before printing the score data (min, max, avg, and score) and writing the dictionary to JSON.
+We created a firebase firestore as our service to upload the data to.
+We then created a service token and imported it to the pico pi.
+We managed to get the wifi connection working however when starting the program with the firebase upload on the pico, it fried my laptop and so it was unable to gain a connection, luckily my laptop is still under warrenty.
+The game does work though and the json file is still saved locally to the pico. we had to install an extra library for the firebase connection, we think it may perhaps be this extra file that caused the issue.
 - [Link to game demo]().

 Useful Links: